MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 <!-- ---------- -->
 ###### Failure reason

-When the _failure kind_ is for an unexpected exit, _failure reason_ indicates the category of the problem causing the exit.
-Some of the _failure reasons_ are only applicable to specific _failure kinds_.
+When `ProcessFailedKind` indicates an unexpected exit, `ProcessFailedReason` indicates the category of the problem causing the exit.
+Some of these _failure reasons_ are only applicable to specific _failure kinds_.

-For unresponsive renderer _failure kind_, the _failure reason_ is always `unresponsive`.
+For an unresponsive renderer, the `ProcessFailedReason` is always `unresponsive`.

 ##### [.NET/C#](#tab/dotnetcsharp)